dstockto/slarty/README.md

 * **name** - The name of the artifact or build is used in the output of various Slarty commands
 * **directories** - Though the name is "directories" it will also work with individual files.
 These are used to determine the unique identifier.
 The idea is if anything in one or more of the directories has changed then the build output would be different.
 If files outside of these paths change and it causes different output from the build process, then those files or directories should be included in this array.
 * **command** - This is the command that is executed to create the build output.
 It should be executable from the application's root directory
-* **output_directory** - This is the directory that will be zipped to form the archive file that will be stored in the repository
+* **output_directory** - This is the directory that will be archived to form the tar.gz file that will be stored in the repository
-* **deploy_location** - This is the location where the archive should be unzipped to
+* **deploy_location** - This is the location where the archive should be extracted to
-* **artifact_prefix** - This value is used in part of the naming of the archive zip file.
-The archive name is essentially {archive_prefix}-{hash}.zip.
+* **artifact_prefix** - This value is used in part of the naming of the archive tar.gz file.
+The archive name is essentially {archive_prefix}-{hash}.tar.gz.
 It helps identify what the artifact belong to or came from if looking on the file system.
 * **root** - (Not currently supported) The root value at the artifact level is optional and you may never need to use it.
 By default, each artifact will use the root directory from the root of the configuration.
 If you need, for some reason, to calculate a hash from a different starting location for an application, you could provide that different root here.
 Again, in most cases you will not need this.

 ## Configuration - "assets" section

 The assets section is an array of objects.
-Each object defines the information needed to retrieve an asset from the artifact repository as well as where it should be unzipped to.
+Each object defines the information needed to retrieve an asset from the artifact repository as well as where it should be extracted to.
 At this time, the assets section only is used for the `deploy-assets` command.
 No other command uses or is aware of this section.

 An example: